Have you ever got a free annual credit report on your own?

 This is a common question, and I never considered the difference before writing this very article.

 Your credit score is the three-digit number that you want to get as close to 850 as possible.
 This number is what most lenders look at initially because it makes it easy to determine risk.
+To learn more about which scores are bad, good, or great, check out this article from LendEDU.

 Your credit report, on the other hand, is a list of all of your open, closed, and delinquent accounts.
 Think of it as your financial report card.
 Your credit report is a long list of your financial history that, when combined, helps to form your final score.